nicoloval/NEMtropy/README.md

 ```

 These collection of random adjacency matrices (stored as edgelists)
-can be used as a null model: it is enough to compute the expected value
+can be used as a benchmark null model: it is enough to compute the expected value
-of a certain network features on the adjacency matrices previously generated
+of the selected network features in the adjacency matrices previously generated
-and then compare it with its original value.
+and then to compare it with its value in the original network.

 Development
 -----------